Branding a Small Business: How to Stand Out in an Ocean of Competition

 Who Is Your Customer?

 You can’t be all things to all people.
-A profile of your ideal customer can help you identify the best target audience for your brand.
+However, a profile of your ideal customer can help you identify the best target audience for your brand.
 These are the people best-suited for your offer.

-Though “ideal” customers are hard to find, having a profile will improve the quality of prospects.
+Though “ideal” customers are hard to find, having a profile will improve the overall quality of the prospects you attract.

 You may discover that you can’t serve your ideal customer now.
 If that is the case, determine what new products and services you need to develop so you can.